Last Updated on June 30, 2022 by Christine Kaaloa

 – Noel Morata, Travel Photo Discovery, Twitter @emorata

 There is one dessert worth travelling to Malaysia for, and that is Cendol!
 While you can find cendol across many Southeast Asian countries – Indonesia, Singapore, and Thailand among others – nowhere have I seen it being consumed more than in Malaysia.
-Cendol is made with coconut milk, palm sugar, green rice flower jellies, and shaved ice.
+Cendol is made with coconut milk, palm sugar, green rice flour jellies, and shaved ice.
 It is an incredibly refreshing treat, especially if you’ve walked out in the sun all day.

 You’ll find variations of the recipe and some even include chunks of corn and kidney beans.
 Next time you find yourself in Malaysia, pick up a bowl from a street vendor.
 You’ll be hooked on it for the rest of your trip!